Sebastianhju/Runeterra-5e/Timelines.md

 ## 3,000 Years Ago (2,000 BN): The fall of Shurima

-As Shurima is about to Ascend theie new leader, Azir, a slave steals the ascension, killing Azir and destroying the city of Shurima and killing everyone inside it.
+As Shurima is about to Ascend theie new leader, a slave steals the ascension, killing Azir and destroying the city of Shurima and killing everyone inside it.

 The Shuriman Empire crumbles as the Ascended Host can’t keep it together.